 Florence Italy is where gelato was invented, and the center of Tuscany, which is known for its delicious, fresh food.
 Here are our best budget-friendly suggestions for where to eat in Florence with kids.
 These places have something for everyone, with delicious, fresh food that is family-friendly, rather than fine dining.
 At the bottom we also list our favorite places for gelato in Florence- and we tested a lot of options!
 We’ll also cover some regional specialty foods Florence is known for so you can look for them on menus.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.

 At the bottom of this post, download a free game of Would You Rather: World Edition to play on your next trip!

-To really dig into the cuisine of Florence and Tuscany as a whole, consider starting your trip with a food tour to introduce you to some restaurants in the city center and some of the local specialties.
+To really dig into the cuisine of Florence and Tuscany as a whole, consider starting your trip with a food tour of Florence to introduce you to some restaurants in the city center and some of the local specialties.

 This food tour includes three neighborhoods and will give you a great jumping-off point for your exploration of Florence.
 Be prepared to taste a variety of local meats, cheese, and wines for the adults.